 I learned only two or three days before the Red Arrows' planned departure from Scampton that our Command HQ had gathered together a small party of UK media folk and was flying them out to Leningrad.
 I was neither consulted about the composition of that party nor invited to join it.
-Having previously worked several years in the secret signals intelligence world, I had at first assumed that there was an ulterior and devious motive for not taking me along.
-Adhering to the need-to-know principle, I did not delve into this at the time.
-I now know that I was wrong; it was simply that no-one had even thought of inviting me along until I asked.
+Having previously worked several years in the secret signals intelligence world, I had at first assumed that there might still be a security block on my travelling to the Soviet Union.
+Adhering to the need-to-know principle, I did not delve into that, until it became clear that security nothing to do with it: no-one had even thought of inviting me!
 Had I not pressed my case with the Commandant, and slightly exaggerated my ability to speak Russian, there is no doubt that I would simply not have been invited along on the tour.
 As it happened, the last minute addition of me to the trip caused extra worked for the Team Manager who had to alter all the transport, visa, and accommodation plots for the tour.

-"The Soviets haven't said you can't go so that's the nearest you are likely to get to an approval," said the Ministry of Defence official reassuringly, but not with conviction, from the security of his London office.
+"The Soviets haven't said you can't go so that's the nearest you are likely to get to an approval," said the Ministry of Defence official reassuringly, but without conviction, from the security of his London office.
 "Just make sure you get air traffic control clearance before entering Soviet territory."

 The following day we were to fly south to Kiev, keeping well clear of the Moscow area.
-That was quite a disappointment because we all wanted to visit Moscow but the Soviets would not hear of it.
-Russians have always, throughout their history, been very protective of their capital city and to the Soviet military chiefs it was probably unthinkable that ten military single-jet 'fighter' aircraft, albeit unarmed training aircraft, plus a C-130 transport and an HS125 VIP transport, should be allowed anywhere near Moscow.
-(You will notice, however, that both Moscow and Minsk were included on my Visa.)
+That was quite a disappointment because we all wanted to visit Moscow, but the Soviets would not hear of it.
+Russians have always, throughout their history, been very protective of their capital city and to the Soviet military chiefs it was probably unthinkable that ten military single-jet 'fighter' aircraft, albeit unarmed training aircraft, plus a C-130 Hercules transport and an HS125 VIP transport, should be allowed anywhere near Moscow.
+You will notice, however, that both Moscow and Minsk were included on my Visa (above left).